 PayPal and Credit/Debit Cards Are Top Payment Preferences

 PayPal is the clear winner, with more than a third of respondents preferring this payment method.
 That makes sense: PayPal is popular, common, and fairly secure.
 It’s also easy to use in a mobile app without entering anything other than a password (if anything at all needs to be entered).

 Credit and debit cards are next, with a fourth of respondents choosing them as preferred payment methods.
 The rest of the list is filled with a variety of mobile and online payment methods.
 Here’s a look at the data for the top seven payment preferences.

 Takeaway: If you’re selling items in your app, you’ll need to accept PayPal and credit cards at least to connect with large audiences.
 But preferences vary by audience, and more payment methods are better than fewer.

 Should you rush an app out to get something in consumers’ hands or spend time on the details of the design?
 Most people appreciate the attention to detail, with 41.8% of respondents saying design has a major impact on whether they use an app.

-Another 25% say it has a moderate impact, and only 5% say it doesn’t matter at all.
+Another 25% say it has a moderate impact, and only 5% say it doesn’t matter.